-Applicants must submit a program narrative that presents a detailed description of the purpose, goals, objectives, strategies, design, and management of the proposed research or evaluation.
+Applicants must submit a program narrative that presents a detailed description of the purpose, goals, objectives, strategies, design, and management of the proposed program.
 The program narrative should be double-spaced with 1-inch margins, not exceeding 30 pages of 81⁄2 by 11 inches, and use a standard 12-point font, preferably Times New Roman.
-Pages should be numbered "1 of 30," etc. The tables, charts, pictures, etc., including all captions, legends, keys, subtext, etc., may be single spaced and will count in the 30-page limit.
-Material required under the "Budget and Budget Narrative" and "Additional Attachments" sections will not count toward the program narrative page count.
+Pages should be numbered "1 of 30," etc. The tables, charts, pictures, etc., including all captions, legends, keys, subtext, etc., may be single-spaced, and will count in the 30-page limit.
+Material required under the Budget and Budget Narrative and Additional Attachments sections will not count toward the program narrative page count.
 Applicants may provide bibliographical references as a separate attachment that will not count toward the 30-page program narrative limit.
-If the program narrative fails to comply with these length-related restrictions, noncompliance may be considered in peer review and in final award decisions.
+If the program narrative fails to comply with these length-related restrictions, OJJDP may consider such noncompliance in peer review and in final award decisions.